warxander/warmenu/README.md

 	while true do
 		if WarMenu.IsMenuOpened('test') then
-			if WarMenu.CheckBox('Checkbox', checkbox, function(checked)
+			if WarMenu.CheckBox('Checkbox', checkbox) then
-					checkbox = checked
+				checkbox = not checkbox
-				end) then
 				-- Do your stuff here
 			elseif WarMenu.ComboBox('Combobox', items, currentItemIndex, selectedItemIndex, function(currentIndex, selectedIndex) currentItemIndex = currentIndex
 					selectedItemIndex = selectedIndex